keiran-rowell/keiran-rowell.github.io/_posts/2025-12-12-aniline-and-the-german-chemical-industry.md

 Similarly, there's an almost complete abscence of natural purple.
 Purple cabbage and eggplant contain the same anthocyanins as blueberries, and while violet flowers are so striking the colour is named after them, they do not make a colourfast dye that will last in fabric.
 So, when nature was our only source of chemicals, people's desire the harness the spectrum of 'cool' colours came from crushing the leaves of the somewhat drab woad and the perennially popular indigo (which is both a type of plant and one of Newton's seven 'ROYGB**I**V' colours).

 The only concentrated, colourfast sources of organic purple come from the seas. *Aplysia* sea slugs [spray purple](https://youtu.be/qmn1bpz00qA?si=ajvqjlsCp7IaI25-) aplysioviolin molecules when threatened, which they have built up from eating red algea, stripping the colour molecule from the algae's light harvestting proteins, and concentrating a modified molecule in their ink glands.
 A painstaking, but more relaible, way to harvest natural purple is to extract ink glands from the *Murex* sea snail.
 The 'Tyrian purple' dye harvested from these snail glands was, and is, [outrageously expensive](https://youtu.be/IVXqisH6VeM?si=mRh5GDGBscIPJDDH), fetching around $3000 USD/g in the 21st century.
-Tyrian purple is in fact a bromoniated derivative of indigo, synthesised using a bromoperoxidase enzyme unique to Murex.
+Tyrian purple is in fact a bromoniated derivative of indigo, synthesised using a bromoperoxidase enzyme unique to *Murex*.
 Scientists still have not confirmed the active metal within the *Murex*'s bromoperoxidase enzyme (most bromoperoxidases use the rare Vanadium), or which sea snail gene encodes for it.

 ### Lapis lazuli and other blues of value 🔵